online-bridge-hackathon/bridge-hackathon/README.md

 - can display uploaded notes in the group (class, table)
 - can manipulate the deal mid-lesson ("If we put the ⧫K in this hand, let’s see what happens…")
 - can cut the movement short, if needed (e.g. juniors, novices)

+#### ...Software Developers (backend, frontend, UI/UX, DevOps, systems architects, standards)
+- can contribute to our globally available, open source code, docs, designs (MIT license)
+- can use our globally available, open source code, docs, designs (MIT license)
+- can build new projects within the Bridge Hackathon framework and garner support and resources
+- can join the leadership of Bridge Hackathon (with contributions, skills, commitment)

+#### ...3rd party businesses (NBOs, existing Bridge platforms, entrepreneurs, app developers, ...)
+- can do everything in the Bridge clubs list
+- can do everything in the Software Developers list
+- can access and use the dedicated, independent Bridge component services (Deal, DDS, Converter, OCR, etc) with our API freemium model (free or micro-payments)

 ## Contributors ✨